Best Day Trips from Cancun with Kids

 Isla Mujeres (30 min ferry)

-This small island is a quick ferry ride from Cancun and feels like a different world.
-Rent a golf cart, visit the sea turtle sanctuary, and snorkel at Playa Norte - consistently rated one of the best beaches in Mexico.
-The ferry from Puerto Juarez is cheap and runs frequently.
+This small island is a quick ferry ride from Cancún and feels like a different world.
+Rent a golf cart, visit the sea turtle sanctuary at Tortugranja, and snorkel at Playa Norte - consistently rated one of the best beaches in Mexico, and not a tease.
+The Ultramar ferry from Puerto Juárez is cheap and runs every half hour.
 Bring reef-safe sunscreen for snorkeling.

-One of the New Seven Wonders of the World, this ancient Maya city is awe-inspiring for all ages.
-Go early to beat the heat and crowds.
-Hire a guide to bring the history alive for kids - learning about the ball court and the astronomical precision of the pyramid makes it unforgettable.
+One of the New Seven Wonders of the World.
+Awe-inspiring for all ages.
+Go early to beat the heat and the tour buses - aim for 8 a.m. opening.
+Hire a guide to bring the history alive for kids.
+Learning about the ball court, the serpent shadow on the equinox, and the astronomical precision of El Castillo makes it unforgettable.
+Mateo couldn't stop talking about the snake-shadow trick for a week.

 Cenote Hopping (1-2 hours)

-The Yucatan has thousands of cenotes (natural sinkholes filled with crystal-clear water).
-Family favorites near Cancun include Cenote Ik Kil (near Chichen Itza), Cenote Azul (near Playa del Carmen), and the Cenotes of Homun.
+The Yucatán has thousands of cenotes - natural sinkholes filled with crystal-clear water.
+Family favorites near Cancún include Cenote Ik Kil (near Chichén Itzá), Cenote Azul (near Playa del Carmen), and the Cenotes of Homún for a less touristy day.
 Pack swim goggles for the kids - the underwater visibility is incredible.
+And no manches - reef-safe sunscreen ONLY in cenotes.
+They check.

 Tulum Ruins (1.5 hours)

 These eco-archaeological parks are purpose-built for families.
 Xcaret has an underground river swim, aquarium, butterfly pavilion, and cultural shows.
-Xel-Ha is an all-inclusive snorkeling paradise.
-Both are pricey but include everything - food, drinks, equipment, and entertainment.
+Xel-Há is an all-inclusive snorkeling paradise.
+Both are pricey but include everything - food, drinks, equipment, entertainment.
+Sofia voted Xcaret over Disney World, which I am still processing.
 A waterproof phone pouch protects devices during water activities.

 Puerto Morelos (30 min)

-This quiet fishing village has an excellent reef right offshore that's part of the Mesoamerican Barrier Reef.
-The snorkeling is world-class and much less crowded than Cancun or Playa del Carmen.
-The town plaza has a leaning lighthouse that kids find hilarious.
-Comfortable hiking shoes are non-negotiable for the trails.
-Bring a reusable water bottle for everyone - staying hydrated makes a huge difference with kids.
+This quiet fishing village has an excellent reef right offshore - part of the Mesoamerican Barrier Reef System.
+The snorkeling is world-class and far less crowded than Cancún or Playa del Carmen.
+The town plaza has a leaning lighthouse the kids find hilarious.
+(Hurricane Beulah knocked it sideways back in 1967 and the town just left it that way as a monument.
+Pure Mexico.)
+Comfortable walking shoes are non-negotiable.
+Bring a reusable water bottle for everyone - filled with sealed bottled water, never tap.
+Tía Rosa would never let me hear the end of it.

 Beach Day Essentials